zaro0508/packer-ami-template/README.md

 # packer-ami-template
 A template for quickly getting a new packer AWS AMI project started.

+__Note__: The files in this template are specifically to build a Ubuntu distribution.
+You may need to modify it slightly to work with other distros (redhat, aws linux, windows, etc..)

 ## Naming
 **IMPORTANT**: Our naming convention is `packer-<image name>` (i.e. packer-base-ubuntu-bionic).
 Please name your repo accordingly.
 This naming convention helps us locate packer repos and